rkunnawa/RAA/README.md

   finished the analysis macro.
 Only have to check it with the corresponding plots which are freaking numerous to make.
   I still need to add the plotting macro.

+July 1st
+  Ive added the plotting macro and the NLO comparison macro from the previous setup. need to add the macros from Gabie as soon as i get it from her. finish all the rest of the macros needed for the analysis.